Configure webhooks

 Choosing event types

-At a minimum, you should create an event binding for transaction processed events.
-You may also want to set up event bindings for file delivered and file failed events, depending on your use case.
+- API claim submission: At a minimum, you should create an event binding for transaction processed events because they contain the information you need to retrieve claim responses from Stedi.
+You may also want to set up event bindings for file delivered and file failed events.

 The file processed and fragment processed events are not relevant to claims processing.

 Stedi emits a transaction processed event after it successfully receives and translates a payer or intermediary clearinghouse response into JSON.
-The event payload contains the information you need to retrieve processed responses from Stedi:
+It also emits this event once it successfully translates a JSON claim submission into X12 EDI format for the payer.
+The event payload contains the information you need to retrieve processed responses through Stedi APIs:

 File delivered events